Please find updates and service restrictions concerning shipping to the Republic of Korea below:

 General Information for the Republic of Korea

 Customs regulations apply for territories outside of the EU.
 Please refer to our Customs Information.

 South Korea postal codes were changed from a 6-digit postal code format to a 5-digit postal code format on 8th August 2016.
-On and after that date, the old 6-digit postal code will not be accepted.
 All customers are required to provide 5-digit postal codes for all shipments from and to South Korea.
+The old 6-digit postal code will not be accepted.

 To find the correct 5-digit postal code based on road name address or land-lot number address, please visit the Korea ePost site and search using the Postal Code Finder.